All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Sarcoidosis (synonyms: Benjet-Beck-Shauman disease, benign sarcoidosis, Beck's disease) is a systemic disease of unknown etiology that affects a variety of organs and tissues, the pathomorphological basis of which is epithelioid-cell granuloma without evidence of caseous necrosis.
+Sarcoidosis (synonyms: Benier-Beck-Schaumann disease, benign sarcoidosis, Beck's disease) is a systemic disease of unknown etiology that affects a wide variety of organs and tissues, the pathomorphological basis of which is an epithelial cell granuloma without signs of caseous necrosis.

-The disease of sarcoidosis was first described by the Norwegian dermatologist Bek (1899).
+The disease sarcoidosis was first described by the Norwegian dermatologist Beck (1899).

 What causes sarcoidosis?

-The presence of family cases, the defeat of mono- and heterozygous twins confirms the genetic predisposition to granulomatous inflammation.
-Some authors believe that imbalance in the immunity system plays an important role in the development of sarcoidosis.
+The presence of familial cases, the involvement of mono- and heterozygous twins confirms the genetic predisposition to granulomatous inflammation.
+Some authors believe that an imbalance in the immune system plays an important role in the development of sarcoidosis.

-Summarizing all the views on the etiology and pathogenesis of sarcoidosis, it can be concluded that it is a poly-emotional syndrome.
+Summarizing all views on the etiology and pathogenesis of sarcoidosis, we can come to the conclusion that it is a polyetiological syndrome.

 Histopathology of sarcoidosis

-With all forms of sarcoidosis, the same type of changes are noted.
-In the middle and deep sections of the dermis are found granulomas, consisting of epithelioid histiocytes with an admixture of lymphocytes, single giant cells such as Langhans or foreign bodies.
-In contrast to tuberculosis, cheesy necrosis, as a rule, is absent.
-At the resolution stage, replacement of granulomatous islets with a connective tissue is noted.
+All forms of sarcoidosis show similar changes.
+In the middle and deep parts of the dermis, granulomas are found consisting of epithelioid histiocytes with an admixture of lymphocytes, single giant cells of the Langhans type, or foreign bodies.
+Unlike tuberculosis, caseous necrosis is usually absent.
+In the resolution stage, granulomatous islets are replaced by connective tissue.

 Pathomorphology of sarcoidosis

-Typically the presence of numerous monotypically constructed sharply limited granulomas, consisting mainly of histiocytic elements.
-Necrosis is not typical.
-In the center of individual granules, one can see giant cells of the Pirogov-Langhans type, and cells of foreign bodies are also found.
-In the cytoplasm of these cells, crystalloid inclusions and Shaumann asteroids are often found, which, however, are not specific for sarcoidosis.
-The peripheral rim of the lymphoid elements in this stage is small or completely absent.
-Characteristic for these granulomas is the presence around them of concentrically arranged collagen fibers stained with picrofuxine in red and giving a weak Schick-positive reaction.
-Impregnation with silver nitrate according to Fug's method reveals reticulin fibers both around the granuloma and inside it.
-In the stage of fibrotic changes, granuloma cells are replaced by fibroblastic elements, the reticulin fibers are converted into collagen ones.
+Typically, there are numerous uniformly constructed, sharply delimited granulomas consisting mainly of histiocytic elements.
+Necrosis is not characteristic.
+In the center of individual granulomas, giant cells of the Pirogov-Langhans type can be seen; foreign body cells are also encountered.
+Crystalloid inclusions and Schaumann asteroid bodies are often found in the cytoplasm of these cells; however, they are not specific for sarcoidosis.
+The peripheral rim of lymphoid elements at this stage is small or completely absent.
+Typical for these granulomas is the presence of concentrically located collagen fibers around them, which are stained red with picrofuchsin and give a weak PAS-positive reaction.
+Impregnation with silver nitrate using the Fuga method reveals reticulin fibers both around the granuloma and inside it.
+At the stage of fibrous changes, the granuloma cells become mixed with fibroblastic elements, and the reticulin fibers turn into collagen fibers.

-With the Beka-Shaumann sarcoid epithedioid islets are localized in the upper third of the dermis, closer to the epidermis, with the Darje-Russi sarcoid - mainly in the subcutaneous fat layer.
-Lumbar lupus differs from the Bek-Shaumann sarcoma only by the presence of sharply dilated capillaries in the upper part of the dermis.
-In erythrodermic form, the infiltrate consists of small foci of epithelioid cells and a certain number of histiocytes and lymphocytes located around the surface capillaries.
+In Beck-Schaumann sarcoidosis, epithelioid islets are localized in the upper third of the dermis, closer to the epidermis, while in Darier-Roussy sarcoidosis, they are mainly located in the subcutaneous fat layer.
+Lupus pernio differs from Beck-Schaumann sarcoidosis only by the presence of sharply dilated capillaries in the upper part of the dermis.
+In the erythrodermic form, the infiltrate consists of small foci of epithelioid cells and a certain number of histiocytes and lymphocytes located around the superficial capillaries.

-Histogenesis is not clear.
-Currently, sarcoidosis is considered as a polyethological disease, mainly immunopathological genesis.
-There is a decrease in the number of T-lymphocytes, an imbalance in their main populations; reduced response of T cells to mitogens; weakened delayed-type hypersensitivity reactions; an increase in the number and hyperactivation of B-lymphocytes with nonspecific polyclonal hypergammaglobulinemia, an increased level of circulating antibodies, especially in the presence of erythema nodosum.
-In the stage of granuloma formation, T-helpers predominate in them with a relative increase in the number of circulating T suppressors.
+Histogenesis is unclear.
+Currently, sarcoidosis is considered a polyetiological disease, mainly of immunopathological genesis.
+There is a decrease in the number of T-lymphocytes, an imbalance in their main populations; a reduced response of T-cells to mitogens; weakened reactions of delayed-type hypersensitivity; an increase in the number and hyperactivation of B-lymphocytes with nonspecific polyclonal hypergammaglobulinemia, an increased level of circulating antibodies, especially in the presence of erythema nodosum.
+At the stage of granuloma formation, T-helpers dominate in them with a relative increase in the number of circulating T-suppressors.

-In the development of sarcoid granuloma skin KA.
-Makarov and N.A.
-Shapiro (1973) distinguishes three stages: hyperplastic, granulomatous and the stage of fibrous-hyaline changes.
-In the hyperplastic stage proliferation of cells of the mononuclear-macrophage system is observed, among which then appear epithelioid elements.
-Forming granulomas, as a rule, are still indistinct opranichey.
-Multinucleate cells are usually absent in this stage of the process.
-It is believed that the hyperplastic and granulomatous stages are an expression of the increase in the intensity of cellular immunity, and fibrotic-hyaline changes are a morphological sign of the onset of the phase of immunological exhaustion.
-An electron microscopic study showed that round cells located on the periphery of the granuloma, considered to be lymphocytes, have lysosomes in which acidic phosphatase and other lysosomal enzymes are present.
-They are monocytes of blood, from which epithelioid cells are then formed.
-There is no evidence of the presence of bacterial fragments in epithelioid cells, although they contain electron-dense and electron-bright lysosomes, several autophagic vacuoles, and a complex of residual bodies.
-Giant cells are formed from epithelioid, Shaumann's Taurus are formed from residual gels of lysosomes.
-Asteroid bodies consist of clumps of collagen, having a typical (from 64 to 70 them) periodicity.
-This is due to the fact that the collagen is between the epithelioid cells at the time of the formation of giant ktst of them.
-Immunomorphological examination in some cases shows the deposition of IgM in the zone of the dermo-epidermal boundary and in the walls of the vessels, as well as IgG in the granulomas themselves and in the surrounding dermis.
+In the development of sarcoid granuloma of the skin, K.A.
+Makarova and N.A.
+Shapiro (1973) distinguish three stages: hyperplastic, granulomatous, and the stage of fibrous-hyalinous changes.
+In the hyperplastic stage, proliferation of cells of the mononuclear-macrophage system is observed, among which epithelioid elements then appear.
+The forming granulomas, as a rule, are still not clearly defined.
+Multinuclear cells are usually absent at this stage of the process.
+It is believed that the hyperplastic and granulomatous stages are an expression of increasing tension of cellular immunity, and fibrous-hyalinous changes are a morphological sign of the onset of the phase of immunological exhaustion.
+Electron microscopic examination showed that round cells located on the periphery of the granuloma, considered lymphocytes, have lysosomes, which contain acid phosphatase and other lysosomal enzymes.
+They are blood monocytes that later form epithelioid cells.
+There is no evidence of bacterial fragments in epithelioid cells, although they contain electron-dense and electron-light lysosomes, several autophagic vacuoles and a complex of residual bodies.
+Giant cells are formed from epithelioid cells, Schaumann bodies are formed from residual lysosome gels.
+Asteroid bodies consist of collagen lumps with a typical (64 to 70 nm) periodicity.
+This is due to the fact that collagen appears between epithelioid cells at the time of formation of giant corpuscles from them.
+Immunomorphological examination in some cases showed the deposition of IgM in the zone of the dermal-epidermal border and in the walls of blood vessels, as well as IgG in the granulomas themselves and in the surrounding dermis.

 Symptoms of sarcoidosis

-Skin lesion is observed in less than 50% of patients, it can be polymorphous (such as erythema nodosum, spotted erythematous foci), but more often there are various tuberous elements, the origin of which is the basis for isolating such clinical variants as Beck's cutaneous sarcoid, Broca's angiolyupoid -Potrius, refreshed lupus Bénie-Tennesona, subcutaneous sarcoids Daria-Russi.
-The Beck sarcoid can manifest itself in the form of small-tubercle, including lichenoid, coarse-grained and diffusive-plaque eruptions.
+Less than 50% of patients have skin lesions, they can be polymorphic (like erythema nodosum, spotted-erythematous lesions), but more often there are tuberculous elements of various sizes, the peculiarity of which is the basis for distinguishing such clinical variants as Beck's cutaneous sarcoid, Broca-Pautrier's angiolupoid, Besnier-Tennesson's lupus erythematosus, and Darier-Roussy's subcutaneous sarcoids.
+Beck's sarcoid can manifest itself in the form of small-tuberculous, including lichenoid, large-nodular and diffuse-plaque rashes.
 In rare cases, the process can occupy the entire skin (erythrodermic form of sarcoidosis).
-The color of tubercles is characteristic: cyanotic, yellowish-brown, with yellowish-brown specks appear during a diascopy.
-With refreshed lupus Bienier-Tenneson, changes are observed mainly on the skin of the nose and adjacent areas of the cheeks in the form of diffuse-plaque foci of cyanotic red color; with subcutaneous sarcoid Darje-Rousi find hypodermal nodes, the skin over which becomes pinkish-cyanotic.
-There are rare (atypical) variants of sarcoidosis: erythematous (spotted), erythrodermic, lichenoid (clinically similar to red planar lichen), prurigopodobny, verruko-papillomatous, ring-shaped, figured (zircinarny), erosive-ulcerative.
-Ulcerative-gangrenous, papulonecritic, scleroderm-like, posttraumatic (cicatricial), elephantiatic, clinically similar to tuberculoid leprosy, lupoid necrobiosis, erythematous squamous (ichthyoso- and psoriasis-like), atrophic, angiomatous, etc., which can resemble a wide variety of dermatoses in including such peculiar in clinical manifestations, as eczema.
+The color of the tubercles is characteristic: cyanotic, yellowish-brown, with diascopy yellowish-brown spots appear.
+In case of lupus erythematosus with chills of Besnier-Tennessee, changes are observed mainly on the skin of the nose and adjacent areas of the cheeks in the form of diffuse-plaque foci of a bluish-red color; in case of subcutaneous sarcoidosis of Darier-Ruesi, hypodermal nodes are found, the skin above which becomes pinkish-bluish.
+Rare (atypical) variants of sarcoidosis are encountered: erythematous (spotted), erythrodermic, lichenoid (clinically similar to lichen planus), prurigo-like, warty-papillomatous, annular, figured (circinate), erosive-ulcerative. ulcerative-gangrenous, papulonecritical, scleroderma-like, post-traumatic (scarring), elephantiatic, clinically similar to the tuberculoid form of leprosy, lupoid necrobiosis, erythematous-squamous (ichthyosis- and psoriasis-like), atrophic, angiomatous, etc., which can resemble a wide variety of dermatoses, including such unique clinical manifestations as eczema.

-Sarcoidosis is more common in women and is manifested by a large clinical polymorphism.
-Skin rashes can be nonspecific or specific.
-The latter are found in the histological examination of the affected skin.
+Sarcoidosis is more common in women and is characterized by greater clinical polymorphism.
+Skin rashes may be nonspecific or specific.
+The latter are detected by histological examination of the affected skin.

-Depending on the manifestation of dermatosis, there are typical (small-node, large-node, diffuse-infilpyrtive, nodular sarcoid, refractory lupus Bienier-Tenesson) and atypical forms of sarcoidosis.
+Depending on the manifestation of the dermatosis, typical (small-nodular, large-nodular, diffuse-infiltrative, nodular sarcoid, chill lupus of Besnier-Tenesson) and atypical forms of sarcoidosis are distinguished.

-The small-scaled form is found most often and is characterized by the precipitation of numerous pink-red spots, which eventually turn into nodules of a dense elastic consistence of brownish-cyanotic color, from pinhead to pea, hemispherical, with clear boundaries and smooth surface, rising above the surrounding skin.
-Elements are often localized on the face and upper limbs.
-With a diascopy, tiny yellowish-brownish spots appear ("dust particles," or the phenomenon of dustiness).
-With regression on the site of the nodules, there remain hyperpigmentation or superficial atrophy, telangiectasia.
+The small-nodular form is the most common and is characterized by a rash of numerous pink-red spots, which over time turn into nodules of a dense elastic consistency of a brownish-bluish color, from a pinhead to a pea in size, hemispherical in shape, with clear boundaries and a smooth surface, rising above the surrounding skin.
+The elements are often localized on the face and upper limbs.
+Diascopy reveals tiny yellowish-brownish spots ("specks" or dust phenomenon).
+With regression, hyperpigmentation or superficial atrophy, telangiectasia remain in place of the nodules.

-Large-node form of sarcoidosis manifests itself as single or multiple, sharply delimited and distinctly protruding above the level of the surrounding skin with hemispherical flat knots of violet-brown or cyanotic-brownish color, ranging in size from 10 to 20-penny coins and more.
-Elements have a dense consistency, a smooth surface, sometimes covered with telangiectasia, large nodes may ulcerate.
-At a diascopy the phenomenon of dust is observed.
+The macronodular form of sarcoidosis manifests itself as single or multiple, sharply delimited and clearly protruding above the level of the surrounding skin, hemispherical flat nodes of a violet-brown or bluish-brown color, the size of a 10- to 20-kopeck coin or more.
+The elements have a dense consistency, a smooth surface, are sometimes covered with telangiectasias, large nodes can ulcerate.
+During diascopy, a dusty phenomenon is observed.

-The diffuse-infiltrative sarcoid is more often localized on the face, rarely on the neck, the scalp and is manifested by the development of plaques of a dense consistence of brownish or brownish-blue color, with a smooth surface, not clearly delineated and slightly protruding above the skin level.
-The surface can be covered with a network of capillaries.
-With a diascopy, a yellowish-brown color is found (a symptom of a "speck of dust").
+Diffuse-infiltrative sarcoid is most often localized on the face, rarely on the neck, scalp and is manifested by the development of plaques of a dense consistency, brownish or brownish-blue in color, with a smooth surface, not sharply delimited and slightly protruding above the skin level.
+The surface may be covered with a network of capillaries.
+Diascopy reveals a yellowish-brown color (the "speck" symptom).

-Angioleukoid Broca-Potry usually develops on the nose, cheeks and, exceptionally rarely, on other parts of the body.
-At the beginning of the disease, there are round, painless spots the size of beans or coins, of medium size, red or violet-red.
-Gradually they are transformed into slightly protruding plaques of rounded shape with distinct boundaries, acquiring a brown or rusty hue, with a smooth surface.
-Rarely palpation, one can feel an easy compaction of the spot, and with diascopy see brownish points (a symptom of "apple jelly").
-Sometimes telangiectasias are seen on the surface of the elements.
-Plaques persist for a long time.
+Broca-Pottier angiolupoids usually develop on the nose, cheeks and, very rarely, on other parts of the body.
+At the onset of the disease, round, painless spots the size of a bean or a coin, medium in size, red or purple-red in color appear.
+Gradually, they transform into slightly protruding, rounded plaques with clear boundaries, acquiring a brown or rusty tint, with a smooth surface.
+Rarely, a slight compaction of the spot can be felt by palpation, and brownish dots can be seen during diascopy (the "apple jelly" symptom).
+Sometimes telangiectasias are visible on the surface of the elements.
+The plaques persist for a long time.

-Biliary-Tenneson's lupus erythematosus.
-On the skin of the cheeks, nose, chin, back surface of the fingers and forehead there are small erythema-tosic infiltrated lesions.
-As a result of the growth and fusion of elements, purple-red knots or plaques with rather distinct boundaries are formed.
-Extended openings of the sebaceous glands and hair follicles are observed.
-The process deteriorates during the cold season.
-In some patients, lesions of the lungs, bones, joints, enlarged lymph nodes are detected.
-At a diascopy yellow spots-specks come to light.
+Lupus erythematosus besnier-Tenneson.
+Small erythematous infiltrated lesions appear on the skin of the cheeks, nose, chin, back of the fingers and forehead.
+As a result of the growth and fusion of elements, purple-red nodes or plaques are formed, which have fairly clear boundaries.
+Enlarged openings of the sebaceous glands and hair follicles are observed.
+The process worsens in the cold season.
+Some patients have lesions of the lungs, bones, joints, and enlarged lymph nodes.
+Yellowish dots-spots are revealed during diascopy.

-Nodular sarcoid (subcutaneous sarcoid of Derye-Russi) is clinically characterized by the formation on the skin of the trunk, thighs and lower abdomen of subcutaneous nodules measuring from 1 to 3 cm in diameter.
-As a rule, they are few, painless, mobile at palpation and when merged form plaque infiltrates of large size, resembling an orange peel.
-The skin above the nodes has a normal or slightly cyanotic color, covering the foci, a dull pink.
+Nodular sarcoid (subcutaneous sarcoid of Derrieu-Roussy) is clinically characterized by the formation of subcutaneous nodes on the skin of the trunk, thighs and lower abdomen, measuring from 1 to 3 cm in diameter.
+They are usually few in number, painless, mobile on palpation and when merging form large plaque infiltrates, resembling an orange peel.
+The skin over the nodes has a normal or slightly bluish color, while the skin covering the lesions is dull pink.

 What do need to examine?